-The Imposter Phenomenon can occur if you do not believe that you are as intellectually capable as your peers or have the skills necessary to fulfill the requirements of your role as a student.
+The imposter phenomenon can occur if you do not believe that you are as intellectually capable as your peers or have the skills necessary to fulfill the requirements of your role as a student.
 These beliefs may lead you to dismiss any academic or career-related successes as based upon external factors such as beginner’s luck, extra work effort, networking with influential people, or filling a perceived quota (e.g., “I was only offered the internship because they needed more female interns”).
-The Imposter Phenomenon can occur across gender, racial/ethnic groups, socioeconomic status, and careers.
+The imposter phenomenon can occur across gender, racial/ethnic groups, socioeconomic status, and careers.
 Therefore, if you suffer from feelings of inadequacy, you are not alone.
-There are surgeons, lawyers, architects, graduate students, accomplished novelists, performers, historians, and professors who also struggle with the Imposter Phenomenon.
+There are surgeons, lawyers, architects, graduate students, accomplished novelists, performers, historians, social media influencers, and professors who also struggle with the imposter phenomenon.

 Effects of the Imposter Phenomenon:

 - Life dissatisfaction